b52-clouddevops/jenkins/README.md

 ### Jenkins Master-Slave

 ```
 All the nodes that wants to be a part of the jenkins master should have java installed on it.
-Because Jenkins is designed on the top of java
+Because Jenkins is designed on the top of java.
+So, ensure the nodes have java installed.
 ```